ChanJeunlam/GEOG497-SP22/Roar/README.md

 Files here will get you set up with a conda environment on Penn State’s Roar supercomputer.
 You only need to do step 1 and 3 once.
 After this, any time you launch a Jupyter instance (step 2), you'll have the `geospatial-geog497-sp22` kernel ready to use.

+Note that access to Roar is only available to those affiliated with Penn State.

 ## Step 1 - Get an account:

 1. You will need a Roar account, and if trying to access the model data used in some assignments, you’ll need access to the group storage.
 Sign up for an account here: https://www.icds.psu.edu/computing-services/account-setup/